There has never been a better time to buy a home weather station

 1. Inside Temperature Recorders

-Right at the start level are the digital interior units which show and may record temperature, air pressure,, but only from inside the house.
+Right at the start level are the digital interior units which show and may record temperature, humidity and air pressure, but only from inside the house (actually all digital weather stations record air pressure from the inside console, as differences between inside and outside air pressure are negligible).

-These units are basically special purpose alarm clocks, but air pressure information is useful in broad forecasting, and some allow measurement of temperature from other rooms -a baby's room or wine cellar for example.
+These units are basically special purpose alarm clocks, but air pressure information is useful in broad forecasting, and some allow you to measure temperature in more than one room, adding information from a baby's room or wine cellar for example.

-Many different models with numerous extra functions are available, with those from specialist manufacturers such as La Crosse Technology and Oregon Scientific are probably the best long term value.
+Many different models with numerous extra functions are available, with those from specialist manufacturers such as Ambient Weather, La Crosse Technology and Oregon Scientific are probably the best long term value.

 2. Wireless Temperature Stations